 Polish entities which make payments to foreign persons in the form of interest, dividends and other income from a share in profits of legal persons are deemed as tax remitters and are obliged to collect withholding tax on the date when such payments are made.
-However, it is possible to apply a reduced rate or not to collect the tax if a double taxation treaty concluded by Poland and the country of the recipient's residence provides so.
+However, it is possible to apply a reduced rate or not to collect the tax if the double taxation treaty concluded by Poland and the country of the recipient's residence provides so.
 In such a case, it is necessary to document the tax residence of the beneficiary of the payment (with a certificate of residence).
 The certificate of residence is a document used for tax purposes to certify that the tax residence of a foreign person is in a country with which Poland has concluded a tax treaty.
 Entities collecting the withholding tax are obliged to exercise due diligence when verifying the conditions to apply the reduced rate or not to collect the withholding tax.

-When the total sum of the receivables paid as a share in profits and license receivables paid to a given entity exceeds PLN 2 million in a fiscal year, the sum exceeding PLN 2 million is subject to special rules of taxation and collecting the withholding tax.
+When the total sum of receivables paid as a share in profits and license receivables paid to a given entity exceeds PLN 2 million in a fiscal year, the sum exceeding PLN 2 million is subject to special rules of taxation and collecting the withholding tax.
 In particular, the entity paying such receivables is, as a rule, obliged to collect the withholding tax from the surplus and remit it to the tax authority in Poland, notwithstanding the provisions of the double taxation treaty.
-However, a refund of the withholding tax takes place upon an application supported by the documentation required by the provisions, which enables the tax authority to examine the validity of the refund.
-The obligation to collect the withholding tax from the surplus over PLN 2 million may be avoided only when a special representation is filed with the tax authority or an opinion on tax exemption is obtained.
+However, the withholding tax is refunded upon an application supported by the documentation required by law, which enables the tax authority to examine the validity of the refund.
+The only way to avoid the obligation to collect the withholding tax on the surplus over PLN 2 million is to file with the tax authority a special representation or to obtain an opinion on tax exemption.

-Lump-sum on company income
+Lump-sum Tax on Company Income

-Companies may use an alternative method of taxation, the so-called Estonian CIT, i.e. a lump-sum on the income of capital companies and certain partnerships (limited partnership and limited joint-stock partnership, as long as their partners are only natural persons).
-This method of taxation promotes investments and minimizes formalities in the settlement of income tax, as it consists in deferring the payment of income tax until the profit is distributed to shareholders or partners.
-As of 2022, the rates will be 10% for small companies and 20% for larger entities.
+Companies may use an alternative method of taxation, the so-called Estonian CIT, i.e. a lump-sum tax on the income of capital companies and certain partnerships (limited partnership and limited joint-stock partnership, as long as their partners are only natural persons).
+This method of taxation promotes investments and minimizes formalities in the settlement of the income tax, as it consists in deferring the payment of the income tax until the profit is distributed to shareholders or partners.
+As of 2022, the rates have been 10% for small companies and 20% for larger entities.